Classics World’s Matt Bell test drives and reviews the 2002 Aston Martin DB7 Volante…

 The DB7 is beautiful.
 You can look at the car for hours and not be bored.
 In Volante form that beauty is extended further as it creates a different shape from the edge of the fabric roof back from the side profile; all the better for it in my opinion.
 What’s even better is having the roof down to listen to that 5.9-litre V12 scream to the redline, but more on that shortly.

-This car for sale with Wallis & Son was originally part of the company’s hire inventory.
-As a result, it’s been well maintained over the years and stored in an air-conditioned unit under covers.
+This particular car has been well maintained over the years and stored in an air-conditioned unit under covers.
 It has also only covered 27,000 miles in its lifetime, making it one of the lower-mileage examples on the market today.

 Super GTs need to do two things: cover ground very quickly and do it in utter comfort.
 That sums the big Aston up.
 I recently drove the inline-six variant and was left a little disappointed with its performance.
 Driving it back to back with an XK8, I couldn’t quite see what your extra pennies got you other than brand image.